erpnext/foundation/foundation/www/bounties-faq.md

 You can start a new bounty by going to our [Bounties](https://erpnext.org/bounties) page.
 Enter the Bounty Title and set an achievable goal (in USD).
 Make sure to write a detailed description of the feature you are adding, so that it is easier for developers to understand the requirement who would later take on the bounty.
 A page will be created for this bounty where all these information will be listed.

 These bounties will be moderated by the Frappé Team and other foundation members.
-Their details can also be edited as they see fit.
+The bounties can be extended or merged with other bounties.
+Their details can also be modified as the moderators see fit.

 ---